-- P. Acquisitions Only Submit the following in addition to the above: - 1.
-Willing Seller Letter from each landowner, stating the seller is willing to enter into negotiations for sale of the property at a purchase price not to exceed Fair Market Value (Appendix K).
+- Q. Letters of Endorsement and/or support from community groups mentioned in the Application (if applicable). - R. Acquisitions Only Submit the following in addition to the above: - Purchase Option Agreement if a purchase option agreement has not been executed, a Willing Seller Letter from each person on the title, stating the seller is willing to enter into negotiations for sale of the property at a purchase price not to exceed Fair Market Value must be submitted with the application.
+(Appendix K).